roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Myself, I was jerking off madly, watching him cream the girl's pretty face, turning this black teenager in a white married man's cum bucket.

  Monique crawled backwards into the middle of the bed, lying flat, spreading her knees open.
 Quade crawled after her, leaning down and putting his face into her crotch.
 She was lying sideways to the bed, so I couldn't see the cunnilingus directly, but there was no question his tongue was on her teen pussy.
 Moniqua began panting, looking down her small body at the stud's face between her opened thighs, watching him pump that tongue over her wet cunt.
 She was pinching her nipples as he did, and also licking the dripping sperm off of her lips.
 The teenager reached to her face, wiping his cum from her eyelids and eyebrows, licking her fingers clean then -- eating more of that white cumsauce.
 A few times, she wiped her face, licking her fingers clean while the stud was licking her vagina.
-Report_Story #3